proper-testing/proper-testing.github.io/pages_src/Support/Tutorials/PropEr_testing_of_generic_servers.md

 *   _Delete an account_

-    You can delete an account by giving its password.
+    We can delete an account by giving its password.
 If the password doesn't correspond to a registered user, the server will reply `not_a_client`.
-    Beware that if you still have some rented movies at home, the server won't let you delete your account.
-Instead, it will remind you to return the movies you owe to the dvd-club.
+    Beware that if we still have some rented movies at home, the server won't let us delete our account.
+Instead, it will remind us to return the movies we owe to the dvd-club.

         :::erlang
         -spec delete_account(password()) ->
                 'not_a_client' | 'account_deleted' | 'return_movies_first'.
         delete_account(Pass) ->
             gen_server:call(?MODULE, {delete_account, Pass}).

 *   _Rent a dvd_

-     When you ask for a movie, the server will check if there is a copy available at the moment and return the list of movies that you have currently rented (it's a polite way to remind you that you have to return them).
-If the movie you asked for is available, then it will be added to the list.
-Finally, in case your password is invalid, the server will not give you any movie.
+     When we ask for a movie, the server will check if there is a copy available at the moment and return the list of movies that we have currently rented (it's a polite way of reminding us that we should have returned them).
+If the movie we asked for is available, then it will be added to the list.
+Finally, in case the password we supplied is invalid, the server will not give us any movies.

         :::erlang
         -spec rent_dvd(password(), movie()) -> [movie()] | 'not_a_client'.